Aortic aneurysm repair - endovascular

 - Next open the stent using a spring-like mechanism and attach it to the walls of the aorta.
 Your aneurysm will eventually shrink around it.

 - Lastly use x-rays and dye again to make sure the stent is in the right place and your aneurysm is not bleeding inside your body.

 Why the Procedure Is Performed

-You may have an abdominal aortic aneurysm that is not causing any symptoms or problems.
-Your doctor may have found out about this problem when you had an
+You may have an AAA that is not causing any symptoms or problems.
+Your health care provider may have found this problem when you had an

 or for another reason.
 There is a risk that this aneurysm may open up (rupture) if you do not have surgery to repair it.
 However, surgery to repair the aneurysm may also be risky.
-In such cases, endovascular repair is an option.
+In such cases, EVAR is an option.